ga-dc/wdi14/one-on-ones.md

 # One-on-Ones

 Two instructors will be available every Monday, Tuesday and Wednesday between 1:30PM - 2:30PM for 15-minute meetings by appointment.
+Students are required to schedule a one-on-one with an instructor of their choice at least once a month.

 #### Sign-Up Links
 - [Adrian (Monday)](https://calendar.google.com/calendar/selfsched?sstoken=UUo1eHRJMnRQX3dMfGRlZmF1bHR8MmIwNmRlNjU3YTRkMWViYTMxMGIzNjdmN2UxNjMwM2M)